 site.btaApril 1, 1972: House of Humour and Satire Established in Gabrovo

 The House of Humour and Satire in Gabrovo was opened on April 1, 1972.
 Its first director was Stefan Furtounov (1926-2010), a lawyer and a collector of Gabrovo anecdotes.
-The culture institution moved to its current building three years later after an old tannery was reconstructed to serve this purpose.
+The cultural institution moved to its current building three years later after an old tannery was reconstructed to serve this purpose.

 The House of Humour and Satire became a modern and unique cultural centre built under the motto "The world survived because it laughed".
 Through the years the House has hosted festivals, joke battles, experimental variety theater performances, it has published humorous collections.